armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-2.md

 #### Dynamic Account Configurations with Vault

-Clouddriver fails to start when you use Vault for the backend for Dynamic Account Configurations.
+Clouddriver fails to start when you use Vault as the backend for Dynamic Account Configurations.

 **Affected version:** 2.21.2